jdelkins/pia-tools/README.md

   wish to add firewall and/or routing rules to block outgoing IPv6.
 As it is, this example doesn't enable, disable, or otherwise address IPv6 networking.

 - **DNS**.
 Most connections start with a DNS lookup of a domain name.
 If that lookup is sent to a public DNS server via a route outside of the VPN tunnel, then you are leaking information about where you make connections.
-Even when DNS queries are sent through the VPN tunnel, the DNS provider itself can still log the lookup and its timing, although your ISP cannot observe it.
+  Even when DNS queries are sent through the VPN tunnel, the DNS provider can still log the lookup and its timing; your ISP, however, only sees encrypted traffic to the VPN endpoint and cannot observe the DNS contents.
   Best practice is to use the VPN-provided DNS servers, which are ostensibly zero-log.
 If you use DHCP on the LAN, you should therefore advertise PIA's DNS servers in option 6 (`domain-name-servers`).
 In practice, as of this